 These plants are hardy and suitable for a variety of conditions.
 You can keep them fully submerged or partially.
 These are small plants and can cover the substrate entirely, making an ideal home for bottom-dwelling fish.
 At the same time, the deep green leaves can beautify an aquarium perfectly.

 Anubias nana plants can remove pollutants and add oxygen to make a healthier environment in the aquarium.

-‘Greenpro’ provides different types of aquatic plants suitable for beginners, tied on driftwoods, so get it and just drop it in your aquarium, done!
-These plants can beautify an aquarium perfectly and quite popular among users.
+‘Greenpro’ provides different types of aquatic plants suitable for beginners, tied on driftwoods, so get it and drop it in your aquarium, done!
+These plants can beautify an aquarium perfectly and are quite popular among users.